Rethinking Bivariate Causal Discovery Through the Lens of Exchangeability: Exchangeability for Causal Discovery

-The conceptual argument in favor of framing i.i.d. causal discovery in exchangeable data starts by noticing the clear similarities between causal inference and causal discovery.
+An additional argument stems from the clear similarities between causal inference and causal discovery.
 Crucially, they share the same setup and the same ultimate goal.
-The difference is that in causal inference, it is possible to intervene directly in the system, while causal discovery relies solely on observational data.
+The difference is that, in causal inference, it is possible to intervene directly in the system, while causal discovery relies solely on observational data.
 Since they operate under the same formal assumptions and objectives, it makes sense to require the same foundational properties of the data in both settings.
-In experimental causal inference, one of the key foundational assumptions is exchangeability, which allows for controlling for external factors (see Section \ref{inferenceref}).
-It has been widely accepted and thoroughly validated in the scientific community as the criterion that enables extrapolating causal conclusions drawn from experimental data \citep{ate}.
+In experimental causal inference, one of the key assumptions is exchangeability (see Section \ref{inferenceref}).
+It enables controlling for latent factors without necessitating the assumption of their absence, which is essential for addressing the complexities of real-world data.
+As such, the exchangeability assumption in causal inference has been widely accepted and thoroughly validated in the scientific community as the criterion that enables extrapolating causal conclusions drawn from experimental data \citep{ate}.
 While experimental causal inference has long been a routine, rigorously validated practice, observational causal discovery remains primarily an exploratory research field.
-Consequently, observational causal discovery should look towards causal inference in order to extrapolate verified and meaningful assumptions on the data.
-More specifically, it should resemble causal inference in considering exchangeability to be the key statistical property of observational data.
+Consequently, observational causal discovery should look towards causal inference in order to extrapolate verified and meaningful assumptions from the data.
+More specifically, it should resemble causal inference in considering exchangeability to be a key statistical property of observational data.

-This perspective contrasts sharply with the traditional assumption that the observational data are independent and identically distributed (i.i.d.), since this would require that the system is completely isolated.
-In turn, the introduction of exchangeability opens the possibility of considering the existence of external unobserved variables.
-This precise existence is supported by causal inference posing exchangeability as one of its foundational assumptions.
-Consequently, a failure to recognize such latent variables will necessarily result in the development of extremely narrow-sighted causal discovery algorithms.